 Although sometimes getting lost can be a truly stressful experience and we certainly had those too when we were in the US.
 One of the best ways to avoid this is by getting a sim card when you arrive in the US and using this (much more cheaply than you would with roaming services on the sim card from your home country) to look up addresses on Google Maps.

-If this fails – and we did manage to go for six months without sim card in our mobile phone – you can download offline road maps from Maps With Me when you have wi-fi connection.
+If this fails – and we did manage to go for six months without sim card in our mobile phone – you can download offline road maps when you have wi-fi connection.

 5. Make the Most of Helpful Apps